cryptrr/AutoPie/README.md

 Pass Gradle tasks as arguments for another build, for example `./build_with_termux.sh :app:assembleRelease`.
 Set `TERMUX_REF` to pin a specific upstream tag or commit.

+The build script also downloads Termux's pinned bootstrap, injects AutoPie's required packages from termux repo, patches package paths for `com.autopi`, and writes the final bootstrap archive to `app/src/main/assets/bootstrap-aarch64.zip`.

 Run `./scripts/prepare-termux-app.sh` when you only want to refresh the patched Termux checkout for Android Studio.

-### If you want to build your own python and busybox binaries

-* Set Environment Variable `ANDROID_NDK_ROOT` to your Android NDK installation folder.
-* Run the `./build-all.sh` script to build all dependencies and store them in the Assets folder.
+Run `./scripts/prepare-termux-bootstrap.sh` when you only want to regenerate the bootstrap asset.

+The current bootstrap includes `python`, `pip`, `binutils`, `openssh`, and `sshpass` so package installation works from a fresh app install without Docker or the old Python/busybox build scripts.

 ## Support